 As planned, I introduced myself and Melissa, the course Reader, talked a bit about her experience working with Teach for Malaysia and studying in the UK.
 A second year MBA candidate, Melissa briefly described her summer internship learning more about capital markets, and offered to support the students as they needed, available to talk about anything they might want to discuss.
 As she was speaking, I could not help but recognize how valuable it is to have someone involved in delivering the course who is closer, both in age and experience, to the students.
 We then broke into groups and I invited the students to go around and answer the “Three Minute Know Me” questions, which I’ve included below.

 The class wrapped up with some housekeeping, and a few students came up afterwards to introduce themselves.
 Having taught the previous year in a masked environment, it was a delight to be both unmasked and able to see the students’ full faces.
 Since the pandemic I have become acutely aware of how much I rely on peoples’ in-person energy and facial expressions when I am speaking to a group.
-No class this week because of Labor Day, so we will resume on the 12th with Alexandra Bernadotte, the founder of Beyond 12, as our guest.
+No class this week because of Labor Day, so no blog next week.
+We will resume on the 12th with Alexandra Bernadotte, the founder of Beyond 12, as our guest.

 Marshall Ganz, “Social Enterprise is Not Social Change”

 Plus a podcast: Innovation That Matters: How to Coach Students Without Trying to Fix Them

 Three Minute Know Me: I asked the students to share their names, pronouns, year and course of study and then to answer these questions: